mamathew98/code2gether/README.md

 npm start
 ```

+7) for Running on Local Server Head to `/public/javascripts/editor.js` and Comment the `// FOR SERVER DEPLOYMENT` part and Uncomment the `// FOR LOCAL DEPLOYMENT` part

-7) Open a Browser and go to `http://localhost:3000/`
+8) Open a Browser and go to `http://localhost:3000/`

-8) Vola!
+9) Vola!
 Now you can register and make a project and share its link with others so you can collaborate on the project together